samirsayyad/keyword_manager/README.md

 |- README.md
 ```

+Please be informed all table side used with `material-table` https://github.com/mbrn/material-table

 ### Run it

 To run the application locally, you have to start both server and frontend application: